sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 </div>

-First, we compute the Pearson correlation score between the intra-object side-view accuracy and our other metrics.
+First, we compute the Pearson correlation score between the intra-object side-view accuracy and our previously reported measures.
 We find that the metrics that most highly correlate with the side-view accuracy is the shape bias on common objects (Pearson score: $0.86$).
 The correlation is similar for intra-category side-view accuracy (Pearson score: $0.80$).
+Visualizing the results in Figure 7 confirms that, the higher the shape bias, the more prototypical are the side views.
+The fact that the shape bias correlates with side views being more prototypical aligns with the fact that the shape bias emerges during the same period as the side-view bias in toddlers.
+This correlation supports the hypothesis that toddlers may turn objects towards side views because they are more prototypical.

-Visualizing the result in Figure 7 confirms that, the higher the shape bias, the more *prototypical* are the side views.
-Interestingly, AA-SimCLR <d-cite key="aubret2024self"></d-cite>, presents a boost of side-view accuracy for a given level of shape bias.
-This model leverages rotation-action during training and has been shown to better generalize visual representations in a viewpoint-wise fashion.
+Interestingly, AA-SimCLR <d-cite
+key="aubret2024self"></d-cite> notably presents a boost of side-view accuracy for a given level of shape bias.
+This model leverages egocentric actions that rotate objects during training and has been shown to better generalize visual representations in a viewpoint-wise fashion.
 This suggests that one may increase the side-view accuracy of the best-performing models that way.